skip to Main Content

 Anything else?

-We are investigating the viability of an operating hours route around the northwest boundary (outside the line) that would start at the base area and end possibly at the base of 2nd Bowl.
+We are investigating the viability of other uphill routes that are within our permit boundary, but not within the ski area boundary.
 Long term, there is a possibility that we develop the expansion territory as an uphill-only area, similar to what was tested at Bluebird in Colorado.
 Our desire is to foster the uphill skiing opportunity in a way that stewards our lift-served skiing operations.

 Menu